-For both assignments, you will produce a video in ASL.
-Your ASL expressive and productive skills will be evaluated in each of your assignments.
-Instructions, a list of the assigned topics and the grading rubric will be provided on eClass.
+For an assignment, you will produce a video in ASL.
+Your ASL expressive and productive skills will be evaluated in each of your assignment.
+Instructions, a list of the assigned topics and the grading rubric will be provided on eclass.
 See "Policy for Late Assignments" below for information.